 A metal key used to position the pegs and control the pitches.

-Segments of fish skin covering small square spaces on the wood top which give the instrument its haunting, hollow resonance and surprising volume.
+Segments of fish skin covering small square spaces on the wood top, which gives the instrument its haunting, hollow resonance and surprising volume.

-Ornamented holes distributed over the surface which gives emphasis to the sounds coming out of the instruments
+They are ornamented holes distributed over the surface, which gives emphasis to the sound coming out of the instrument.

 Thimbles / Tortoise shell picks

-An adjustable metal ring worn in the index finger used in conjunction with the plectrum for plucking the strings.
+This adjustable metal ring which is worn in the index finger is used in conjunction with the plectrum for plucking the strings.

-The performer holds the KANUN horizontally on the lap, and then plucks all three strings for each note simultaneously using plectra one fastened to each index finger by an adjustable metal ring / shell picks.
+The performer holds the Qanoon horizontally on the lap, and then plucks all three strings for each note simultaneously using plectra one fastened to each index finger by an adjustable metal ring/ shell picks.

 There are three types of strings in terms of their coarseness which is commonly known to musicians as:

-The central of octave notes made of 78 strings that form the 26 maqam are as such:
+The central of octave notes are made of 78 strings that form the 26 maqam, and are as such: